cartpauj/show-login/README.md

 - Invalid username/email and incorrect password both return: "Invalid username or password"
 - Specific error codes (`invalid_username`, `invalid_email`, `incorrect_password`) are replaced with generic messages
 - Prevents attackers from determining which usernames exist on the site

+### Page Caching Compatibility

+The plugin is fully compatible with all page caching solutions:
+- JavaScript checks `?sl=true` parameter client-side before any AJAX calls
+- Login status checked via AJAX (always executes fresh PHP with user cookies)
+- No cached nonces or redirect URLs
+- Works with WP Rocket, W3 Total Cache, Cloudflare, and all other caching plugins
+- Instant loading spinner with status messages provides clear feedback:
+  - "Checking login status..." (during AJAX)
+  - "You're not logged in" (if logged out, shows 1 second before form)
+  - "You're already logged in!" (if logged in, shows 1 second before closing)

 ## Developer Documentation